What is an Elimination Diet? 3 Important Things to Know About Elimination Diets

 So, in this post, we want to answer one of the hottest questions at the moment: What is an elimination diet?
+How to make an elimination diet plan?
+And should I use a food elimination diet?
 We’ll also go into detail on who would most benefit from an elimination diet, who likely would not, types of elimination diets, and where to get started.

 What is an Elimination Diet?

-An elimination diet is the removal of foods that you suspect may be causing an adverse food reaction.
+An elimination diet, also known as a food elimination diet, is the removal of foods that you suspect may be causing an adverse food reaction.
 A typical elimination diet is approximately 4-12 weeks in length.